rerickson-usgs/EcologicalDataScience/Notebook.md

 ## Course goals

-Provide an introduction to advanced tools for data manipulation and statistics in R.
+Provide an introduction to R and tools for data manipulation and statistics in R.
+This course focuses on newer R packages that have emerged over the past decade for "Data Science".
-Specific outcomes:
+Specific course outcomes include:

+ - Using R Markdown to create reproducible results.
- - Learn about `data.table` and its competitor Tidyverse
+ - Learn about `data.table` and its competitor the `Tidyverse`
- - Learn the basics of `ggplot2`
+ - Learn the basics of `ggplot2` for plotting
  - Learn the basics of date manipulation in R with `lubridate`
- - Learn the very basic statistics in R
+ - Briefly overview statistics and regression models in R

 These objectives will roughly follow Garrett Grolemund and Hadley Wickham's modeling process, which is described in their book, [R for Data Science](http://r4ds.had.co.nz/):